teracow/googliser/README.md

 ***Optional***

-`-c` or `--colourised`
+`-c` or `--colour`
 Display with ANSI coloured text.
-Definitely try it with colours. :)
+Pretty! :)

 `-d` or `--debug`
 Put the debug log file into sub-directory.
 If selected, debugging output is appended to '**debug.log**' in the created sub-directory.
 This file is always created in the temporary build directory.
 Great for finding out what external commands and parameters were used!

+`-d` or `--debug`
+Put the debug log file into sub-directory.
+If selected, debugging output is appended to '**debug.log**' in the created sub-directory.
+This file is always created in the temporary build directory.
+Great for finding out what external commands and parameters were used!

+`-e` or `--delete-after`
+Deletes the downloaded images after building the thumbnail gallery.

 `-f` or `--failures [INTEGER]`
 How many download failures before exiting?
 Default is 40.
 Enter 0 for unlimited (this may try to download all results - so only use if there are many failures).
 In rare circumstances, it is possible for the script to show more failures than this.
 Worst case would be reported as high as `((failures - 1) + parallel)`.
 The inevitable consequence of parallel downloads. :)